HassanMehdi03/Todo_List/README.md

-This is a simple Todo_List app build using react-native
+This is a simple Todo_List app build using react-native includes CRUP operations